麻豆果冻传媒

 We report on the latest plans by Philadelphia Public Schools to convert more public schools to charter schools.

-The Renaissance School Initiative is continuing its efforts to transform some of the lowest-performing schools in Philadelphia by giving them over to charter organizations.
-This year, six more struggling schools are slated for charter school takeovers and the district is currently evaluating the applicants for the job.
-While this new process has been hailed by some as an effective way to raise the quality of education in one of the largest school districts in the country, others worry that there is simply not enough evidence to support the idea of allowing more public schools to be absorbed by charters this year.
+The Renaissance School Initiative was created to help transform some of the lowest-performing schools in Philadelphia by giving them over to charter organizations.
+At the time this article was originally written, six additional struggling schools were slated for charter school takeovers and the district was evaluating applicants for the role.
+While this process was hailed by some as an effective way to raise the quality of education in one of the largest school districts in the country, others worried that there was not enough evidence to support allowing more public schools to be absorbed by charters.

 About the Renaissance School Initiative